You’ll find this blog helpful if you already, or are about to, look after an elder relative or friend.

 Still with me?
 Then let’s do introductions…

-Maud is… the name my oldest friends gave me about 20 years ago.
-Their kids know me as Maud too.
-(I also go by the name of Grandma Bonkers, but that’s another story).
-I am a ‘primary’ carer who has always worked full time.
-Or rather I have always worked full time and ‘slipped’ (what is the right term?) into a caring role as we often do.
+Maud is… the name my oldest friends gave me about 20 years ago (I also go by the name of Grandma Bonkers, but that’s another story).
+I am a ‘primary’ carer who has always worked full time and ‘slipped’ (what is the right term?) into a caring role as we often do.
 Like many other carers, I am also an enthusiastic wife, mum, step mum, step grandma, daughter, aunt and sister.
 I live in west Buckinghamshire.

 Mum is… in fact my mother-in-law Marj.
-Marj was born, raised and married in Stoke on Trent.
-She worked in ‘the Potteries’.
+Marj was born, raised, married and worked in ‘the Potteries’ (Stoke on Trent).
 With her husband Jack, they raised a son and a daughter.
-In her spare time she painted with oils and loved walking her dog, Sally, an indulged retriever cross.
+In her spare time she painted with oils and loved walking her dog Sally, an indulged retriever cross.

-Marj was diagnosed with mixed vascular dementia and Alzheimer’s disease five years ago.
-Over the years Marj has needed more and more support, so I have recruited care workers to support us.
-Nowadays, Marj has help from care workers three times a day.
+Marj was diagnosed with mixed vascular dementia and Alzheimer’s disease five years ago and nowadays has help from care workers and I throughout the day and night.

-Our intention in writing this blog is to share what we have learned over the years.
-Working full time, I (Maud) couldn’t easily find the information, perspective and help that could have prepared us for and helped us with this new responsibility.
-In fact I was often bewildered and frustrated.
+Our intention in writing this blog is to share what we’ve learned over the years.
+Working full time, I (Maud) couldn’t easily find the information, perspective and help that could have prepared and helped us.
+In fact I was (and still am) often bewildered and frustrated by the care ‘system’.

 I hope to make things a heck of a lot easier for you.
 I’ll share the essentials and the things not to worry about, the cheats and the pathways to support.
 I particularly want to share the good times, as too often in the news caring, carers and the cared for are not presented positively.

-If you are caring for a partner, considering bringing a parent or other senior into your home or if your ‘remote’ caring responsibilities are increasing and you want to know what might come next, I hope you will find this blog helpful, love
+If you’re caring for a partner, considering bringing a parent or other senior into your home or if your ‘remote’ caring responsibilities are increasing and you want to know what might come next, I hope you will find this blog helpful, love

 PS All views are our own unless otherwise stated.
 We’re not paid for anything we write.